Bio (Matt Dodd)

 Environment and Sustainability

-Matt Dodd is an environmental analytical chemist with research interests in metal speciation and bioaccessibility, air quality monitoring, soil toxicity testing, persistent organic pollutants (POPs) and contaminated sites assessment and remediation.
-He has conducted research and served as project scientist for numerous environmental projects in Canada and China.
+Matt Dodd is an environmental analytical chemist with research interests in metal speciation and bioaccessibility, air quality monitoring, soil toxicity testing, persistent organic pollutants, microplastics, and contaminated sites assessment and remediation.
+He has conducted research and served as project scientist for numerous environmental projects in Canada, China and Ghana.
 He has also supervised or provided scientific advice on environmental remediation of contaminated sites in the Canadian Arctic including the DEW Line.
-Dodd is a member of Bioaccessibility Research Canada, a board member of the Vancouver Island Chapter of the Air and Waste Management Association, member of the CRD Air Quality Working Group and has participated in the Northern Contaminants Program.
+Dodd is a member of Bioaccessibility Research Canada, a board member of the Vancouver Island chapter of the Air and Waste Management Association, and has participated in the Northern Contaminants Program.